COVID-19: Playgrounds, beaches to reopen at start of Phase 2

 WHAT'S OPEN ON JUN 19

-Places that were closed during Phase 1 and will reopen in Phase 2 include places under the purview of National Parks Board, Singapore Land Authority, Sentosa Development Corporation and Town Councils.
+Places that were closed during Phase 1 and will reopen in Phase 2 include those under the National Parks Board, Singapore Land Authority, Sentosa Development Corporation and town councils.

 A majority of SportSG facilities as well as vacant open fields owned by the State will reopen.